pramitgarg/My_First_MCP_server/README.md

-# My_First_MCP_server
+# Building My_First_MCP_server.
-Building MCP server which help HR with leave management.
+This AI tool helps HR with leave management related tasks.
+We are creating MCP server that interacts with database and respond to MCP client queries that is claude desktop.